 - Specialty courses for the student’s chosen focus – Courses for the student’s chosen focus will involve either executive leadership courses or an APRN focus.

 - Final project – The final project in a DNP program enables the nurses to demonstrate that they have mastered an advanced nursing specialty by conducting research in an area relevant to their focus.
-DNP Projects typically consist of a manuscript that is suitable for publication and/or a formal presentation at a conference.
-Students typically have to come to the school’s campus to defend their DNP Project before faculty members of their program.
+DNP Projects typically consist of developing a manuscript that is suitable for publication and/or a formal presentation at a conference.
+Students typically have to come to the school’s campus to defend their DNP Project.

 In addition, the University of Wyoming requires that its DNP students complete an additional one-week practicum with its Innovative Practice Models course at an integrative health care facility.
 Previous students have completed this practicum at these healthcare centers: